 Choose a Floor Plan to Fit Your Life

-We anticipate offering three of the four models with an unfinished basement included as part of the standard price or possibly with a finished basement for an additional charge.
-In Phase 1, we have found that basements create relatively economical additional space for storage and future flexibility because we build them dry, full height, and with lots of natural daylighting.
+We are offering the Ponderosa with an unfinished basement included as part of the standard price or with two finished basement options for an additional charge.
+The finished basement options come with a separate entrance so the basement can be permitted as an ADU.
+See more on ADU's on our Phase 2 FAQ webpage.
+Basements create relatively economical additional space for storage and future flexibility because we build them dry, full height, and with lots of natural daylighting.
 See more info in the sections below on Passive Solar and Flexible Functionality.

 Quality in Every Detail